Penza: Administrative and municipal status

+The Administrative divisions of Penza consists of 4 districts;

 Penza is the administrative center of the oblast.
 Within the framework of administrative divisions, it is incorporated as the city of oblast significance of Penza—an administrative unit with a status equal to that of the districts.
 As a municipal division, the city of oblast significance of Penza is incorporated as Penza Urban Okrug.

 Transportation

 Penza is a major railway junction and lies on the M5 highway linking Moscow and Chelyabinsk.
 Penza Airport serves domestic flights.
 Local public transport includes buses, trolleybuses and marshrutkas (routed taxis).